capytaine/capytaine/docs/user_manual/tutorial.rst

 Replace :code:`INFO` by :code:`DEBUG` to get more information on everything that is happening inside the solver.
-On the other hand, if you set the level to :code:`WARNING`, only important information will be printed out by the solver.
+On the other hand, if you set the level to :code:`WARNING`, only important warnings will be printed out by the solver.

 Load a mesh
 -----------